 Vegetable stock, it’s so easy!
 Learn how to make vegetable stock!
-Perfect for use in soups, sauces, risottos, and more, this homemade stock is super flavorful and easy to make.
+Perfect for use in soups, sauces, risotto, and more, this homemade stock is super flavorful and easy to make.
 Cut up some vegetables, add herbs cover with water, and simmer.
 Done.
 You can almost use every vegetable to make vegetable stock.
 Tomatoes, Carrots, Broccoli, Cauliflower, and parsley roots make a great selection.

 A stock is in simple terms an extract made by cooking meat, fish, or vegetables in water.